1970Mr/laravel-redirector/README.md

 This command will install the necessary controllers, requests, routes, and views for managing redirects through a web interface.

+### Custom Implementation

+Additionally, you can use the Redirect model directly to create, update, or delete redirects within your application code as needed.
+This approach allows for complete customization of how and where redirects are managed.

 ## Caching

 The package supports two caching methods:

 - **Full List**: All active redirects are cached as a single collection.
 This method is efficient for a small number of redirects but may become inefficient as the number of redirects grows.
+Any create, update, or delete operation will reset the entire list cache.
 - **Single**: Each redirect is cached individually.
 This method scales better with a large number of redirects but may result in more cache operations.
+Only the specific cached item is reset during create, update, or delete operations.

 You can configure the caching method and TTL in the `config/redirector.php` file to suit your application's needs.